bergesinstitute/graf-method/book-3-unit-7.md

 11. ¿Cual fue tu vuelo más largo?
 12. ¿Cuál es tu aeropuerto favorito? ¿Por qué?

+## 3. Write a short essay.

-## 3. Explica qué vas a hacer en tu próximo viaje.
+Explica qué vas a hacer en tu próximo viaje.
 Puede ser un viaje real que tienes planeado o un viaje imaginario.

+💂 Explain what you are going to do on your next trip.
+It can be a real trip you have planned or an imaginary trip.

 ## 4. Completar, usando expresiones con tener